plewis/plewis.github.io/phylogenetics/lab-ggtree.md

     Psilotum_nudum_AP004638.1_Whisk_Fern #0000ff
     Selaginella_apoda_AJ010854.1_Meadow_Spike_Moss #0000ff

 :large_blue_diamond: Using your file manager, simply drag the file onto your tree in iTOL to create a **color strip** (a ring of colored tick marks) indicating the different uses of plants defined in the file.
+If dragging doesn't work, you can also choose the _Datasets_ tab in the _Control panel_, then click _Upload annotation files_ to load the file.

 Each non-blank,non-comment line of file below the `DATA` keyword lists a taxon name (as defined in the original tree file that you uploaded) followed by the hexadecimal code for a color.
 The keyword `SEPARATOR` near the top of the file specifies that a single `SPACE` should separate the taxon name from the color code.
 The keyword `DATASET_COLORSTRIP` at the very beginning of the file says that the data contained in this file is for use in making a color strip.